 The three small boxes in the top left hand corner of that area will represent shots 1,2, and 3 from left to right.
 They will be populated each time images are taken and can be tapped on at any time to view previously taken images or to reshoot them.

 NOTE: There is no way to delete a panoramas.
-You will have to shoot over a panorama to get rid of it.
+You will have to overwrite them.

 There are a series of indicators in the corner of the survey interface.
 They represent, from left to right: system battery level, battery time remaining in hours and minutes, tilt, speed, and dslr battery level.
 The project name, current floor and current pano will always be displayed to the right of those indicators.